The Genius 9600 is a brilliant electric toothbrush.

 Sadly, I don’t think it has affected the price.

-The charging dock itself is white in colour and has a small prong on the top which aligns with a recess in the bottom of the brush handle and will charge the brush fully in about 8-12 hours.
+The charging dock itself is white in color and has a small prong on the top which aligns with a recess in the bottom of the brush handle and will charge the brush fully in about 8-12 hours.

 I tend to leave it on charge overnight.
 When charging the battery charging icon pulses with a White light.